 - Focus Electric provides a special version of MyFord Touch driver connect technology especially for electric customers and introduces MyFord Mobile, a smartphone app and website for monitoring key vehicle functions and charge settings while mobile

-Ford Motor Company (NYSE: F) unveiled today it’s all-new Focus Electric “ the company’s first-ever all-electric passenger car.
-The zero-CO2-emissions, gasoline-free version of Ford’s popular small car is the flagship of the company’s growing fleet of hybrid, plug-in hybrid and all-electric vehicles coming to North America and Europe by 2013.
+Ford Motor Company (NYSE: F) unveiled today its all-new Focus Electric “ the company’s first-ever all-electric passenger car.
+The zero-CO2-emissions, gasoline-free version of Ford’s popular small car is the flagship of the company’s growing fleet of hybrid, plug-in hybrid, and all-electric vehicles coming to North America and Europe by 2013.

-“Focus Electric is the flagship of our new family of electrified vehicles, showcasing our commitment to offer consumers choice when it comes to fuel-efficient or fuel-free vehicles,” said Derrick Kuzak, Ford group vice president for Global Product Development.
+“Focus Electric is the flagship of our new family of electrified vehicles, showcasing our commitment to offering consumers choice when it comes to fuel-efficient or fuel-free vehicles,” said Derrick Kuzak, Ford group vice president for Global Product Development.
 “Its advanced powertrain will deliver significant energy efficiency advantages and zero CO2 emissions without compromising driving enjoyment.
-And it’s suite of smart driver information technologies will transform the way customers think about energy usage and their transportation needs.”
+And its suite of smart driver information technologies will transform the way customers think about energy usage and their transportation needs.”

 A full recharge is expected to take three to four hours at home with the 240-volt charge station “half the charge time of the Nissan Leaf.

-Focus Electric introduces new features and technologies “ including a unique version of the MyFord Touch driver connect system especially for electric vehicles, a new value charging feature powered by Microsoft and a smartphone app called MyFord Mobile that helps plug-in owners control their vehicles remotely.
+Focus Electric introduces new features and technologies “ including a unique version of the MyFord Touch driver connect system especially for electric vehicles, a new value charging feature powered by Microsoft, and a smartphone app called MyFord Mobile that helps plug-in owners control their vehicles remotely.

 The sleek and stylish five-door hatchback leverages Ford’s global C-car platform shared by the gasoline and diesel-powered Focus models, which debuted at the 2010 North American International Auto Show and were launched at the Paris Motor Show in September.